Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

-After hitting .244 with a triple, three home runs, three walks and four RBI in his past 10 games, Bobby Witt Jr. and the Kansas City Royals take on the Chicago White Sox (who will start Dylan Cease) at 7:40 PM ET on Tuesday.
+On Wednesday, Bobby Witt Jr. (hitting .209 in his past 10 games) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 7:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Red Sox.
+In his last appearance, he went 1-for-5 with a double and an RBI against the White Sox.

 Bobby Witt Jr. Game Info & Props vs. the White Sox